 Apricots and almonds show up at farmers’ markets during the late summer and early fall, and luckily, make a wonderful pairing.
 Not only do they taste great, but both foods are packed with nutrients.
 Apricots and almonds are both high in fiber.
 Apricots also have high levels of beta-carotene and lycopene, making them heart-healthy, and good for your eyes!
-Almonds are rich in heart-healthy monounsaturated fats, and the super antioxidant, Vitamin E.
+And almonds are rich in heart-healthy monounsaturated fats, plus the super antioxidant, Vitamin E.

 This simple torte is a great finish to any fall meal.
 It also makes a wonderful afternoon tea cake.
 It's rustic yet tender, and not too sweet.
 Serve with a dollop of Good Karma Rice Divine in very vanilla, or Soyatoo Whipped Soy Topping, for a decadent cap to a meal.